Coal & Steel

 Around 150 kg of coal are used to produce 1 tonne of steel in electric arc furnaces.

 Pulverised Coal Injection (PCI) technology involves injecting coal directly into the blast furnace to provide the carbon for iron-making – displacing some of the coke required for the process.
 A wider range of coals can be used in PCI, including steam coal which has a lower carbon content than coking coal.
 This method has a number of advantages, including reducing overall costs and prolonging the life of existing coke batteries.

-Steel is 100% recyclable, with some 482 million tonnes of recycled steel used in 2007.
+Steel is 100% recyclable.
 The BOF process uses up to 30% recycled steel (scrap) and around 90-100% is used in EAF production.